 No matter what type of Michigan LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to Michigan Business Statutes Section 450.4102(r), every Michigan LLC may adopt a written operating agreement to govern the company’s operating procedures.
+- It’s recommended by the state.
+According to Michigan Compiled Laws, Limited Liability Company Act § 450.4102(r), every Michigan LLC may adopt a written operating agreement to govern the company’s operating procedures.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.